UoW-ATM/Mercury/docs/Modules.rst

     role.wait_for_flight_in_eaman = wait_for_flight_in_eaman
     role.notify_flight_in_optimisation_horizon = notify_flight_in_optimisation_horizon

 i.e., we add the method to the instance of the role.
-After that, the role had all the required methods as they were defined from scratch.
-This has several added benefit compared to inheritance:
+After that, the role has all the required methods as they were defined from scratch.
+This has several added benefits compared to inheritance:

 - it's easier to check for incompatibilities among modules, i.e. we can check beforehand if several modules modify the same methods.
-- modules that modify the same classes but not the same methods do not need to care for each other, i.e. they don't to inherit one from another.
+- modules that modify the same classes but not the same methods do not need to care about each other, i.e. they don't inherit one from another.
 - it's marginally easier to modify specific agents, since modifications are done after instantiation.
-For instance, if we want to add our new role only to the agent corresponding to Rome Fiumiccino, it is easier to do after the AMAN for Rome had been instantiated.
+For instance, if we want to add our new role only to the agent corresponding to Rome Fiumiccino, it is easier to do that after the AMAN for Rome has been instantiated.

 This method however requires that the module creator tells to Mercury which method should be attached to which classes.